 “It was an ideal choice and I’d definitely recommend it.”

 Patients receiving chemotherapy often experience side effects that complicate the course of their treatment.
 In Barrie’s case, his first cycle of chemotherapy created a common problem: a weakened immune system.
-As a result, he found himself in the emergency room at Gundersen Health System’s La Crosse Hospital after the last day of his chemotherapy treatment for the week.
+As a result, he found himself in the emergency room at his local hospital after the last day of his chemotherapy treatment for the week.

 “I was showing some of the symptoms the doctors told us to be aware of after chemotherapy,” Barrie recalls.
 “I just started feeling weird.”